srijan-paul/blog/11ty/gsoc.md

 There are several sister languages to Lua that either transpile to, or take inspiration from the language.
 I'll list them briefly in this section in case they're of interest to you.

-1. [Pallene](https://github.com/pallene-lang/pallene): Statically typed, compiles to C but uses the Lua C-API.
+1. [Pallene](https://github.com/pallene-lang/pallene): Statically typed, compiles to C and can use Lua's C-API to communicate with the Lua runtime.
 Users can author Pallene scripts, make shared object libraries and import them in regular Lua programs.
 2. [Teal](https://github.com/teal-language/tl): Statically typed, transpiles to Lua.
 I like to think of it as Lua's Typescript.
 3. [Moonscript](https://moonscript.org/): Duck typed, transpiles to Lua.
 Whitespace sensitive with classes and lots of syntactic sugar.
 This is popular among the LÖVE2D community.
 Takes heavy inspiration from coffeescript.
 4. [Jammy](https://github.com/markpwns1/jammy): Duck typed, transpiles to Lua.
 It's very much like Moonscript but I like it's syntax more personally.